felipefzdz/docker-footloose/README.md

 ## What is `footloose`

-[`footloose`](https://github.com/weaveworks/footloose) is a CLI tool that creates containers that look like virtual machines
+[`footloose`](https://github.com/weaveworks/footloose) is a CLI tool that creates containers that look like virtual machines.

 ## Usage